 All Richmond Eye Associates office locations and Richmond Eye Optical shops will be closed on Thanksgiving, November 22nd and on Friday November 23rd.
 Call 804-270-0330 to speak to the doctor on-call if you are experiencing an emergency during this time.

-We are pleased to announce the opening of our new refractive surgery suite.
+Richmond Eye Associates has an in-house refractive surgery suite at its Innsbrook office location.
 Services provided include LASIK and photorefractive keratectomy (PRK).
 Please call 804-270-0330 to schedule a consultation with Dr. Brooks for further information.

 Dr. Greene is a board certified ophthalmologist (American Board of Ophthalmology) specializing in cataract extraction with lens implantation, corneal transplantation, laser surgery, and the diagnosis and treatment of corneal and external diseases of the eye.
 Dr. Greene performs routine eye examinations as well as those for the management of advanced corneal disease.
 Dr. Greene has office hours... read more

 Currently, we are accepting applications for Opticians as well as Front Desk Personnel, Ophthalmic Technicians, and Business Office Personnel.
 Richmond Eye Associates is a busy ophthalmic practice medically, surgically, and in providing routine eye care for glasses and contact lenses.
 Every employee at Richmond Eye plays a key role in our success in delivering the... read more